cengage/react-magma/README.md

 ### Adding new components

 React-Magma uses [PlopJS](https://plopjs.com/) to scaffold new components.
-This simultaneously increases consistency with new compoonents and speeds up the time it takes a developer to get started with a new componoent.
+This simultaneously increases consistency with new components and speeds up the time it takes a developer to get started with a new component.
 Simply run `npm run plop` and answer the prompts.
 This will create a skeleton for the component with stories, tests and a page in the documentation.

 ### Building